26 Free Things to Do in Lake Tahoe in Summer & Winter

 If you’re looking for things to do in Lake Tahoe in summer, then hiking should be on your list.

-The Eagle Falls and Eagle Lake Trail, located on the California side of Lake Tahoe, is a popular hiking destination, especially in the summer months.
+The Eagle Falls and Eagle Lake Trail, located on the California side of Lake Tahoe, are popular hiking destinations, especially in the summer months.

 Although the trail is well-marked and easy to follow, the first part is quite steep and rocky, so be prepared for a challenging start.